language and parsing

 list the files in the 'log' directory sorted with newest first

-'man hier' for more information about the Linux folder structure.
+The '/var/log' folder usually contains 'log' files which record the activities of software running on the computer.
+Type 'man hier' for more information about the Linux folder structure.

 list all files in the current directory (including 'hidden' files)